Jitgitbit/python-exercise-one/comments.md

 NOTE: Tuples: we can ommit the parentheses !
 Except if you have a Tuple with only one element, in that case:  (element, ) !

 NOTE: enumerate() -> returns a Tuple (index, element) !
 Handy for indexing a list !

+NOTE: adding to a set is relatively safe, python will only add uniques, if a value already exists, it will be ignored !